-D-list comedian and podcaster Adam Carolla has come under fire from LGBT advocates and GLAAD — the Gay and Lesbian Alliance Against Defamation — over a vulgar, anti-LGBT tirade in which he said, in reference to transgenders, “When did we start giving a shit about these people?”
+D-list comedian and podcaster Adam Carolla has come under fire from LGBT advocates and GLAAD — the Gay and Lesbian Alliance Against Defamation — over a vulgar, anti-LGBT tirade in which he said, in reference to transgender people, “When did we start giving a shit about these people?”

 Carolla, former host of “The Man Show,” made the remarks during his weekly podcast on Thursday, in which he “told LGBT people to ‘shut up’ because they are ‘ruining his life’ by speaking out about equality,” said GLADD, in a statement.